 The actual increase in tax basis, as well as the amount and timing of any payments under these agreements, will vary depending upon a number of factors, including the timing of sales or exchanges by the holders of limited partnership units, the price of the Class A common stock at the time of such sales or exchanges, whether such sales or exchanges are taxable, the amount and timing of the taxable income APAM generates in the future and the tax rate then applicable and the portion of APAM's payments under the TRAs constituting imputed interest or depreciable basis or amortizable basis.
 In certain cases, payments under the TRAs may be accelerated and/or significantly exceed the actual benefits we realize in respect of the tax attributes subject to the TRAs.
 In such cases, we intend to fund those payments with cash on hand, although we may have to borrow funds depending on the amount and timing of the payments.
-In 2022, we expect to make payments of approximately \$33.5 million related to the TRAs, \$25.1 million of which we paid on April 18, 2022.
+During the nine months ended September 30, 2022, we made payments of approximately \$33.1 million related to the TRAs.
+We do not intend to make any additional TRA payments in 2022.
+In 2023, we expect to make payments of approximately \$36.2 million related to the TRAs.